-This course covers the topics in algebra necessary for students who plan to enroll in Math 210Q Calculus for Business and the Biological Sciences or Math 121Q Precalculus.
+This course covers the topics in algebra necessary for students who plan to enroll in Math 210Q Survey of Calculus or Math 121Q Precalculus.
 The use of technology to aid in problem solving is an integral part of the course.
-Specific topics covered are simplification of algebraic expressions, complex numbers, solutions of equations (including systems of linear equations) and inequalities, and functions, including polynomial, root, rational, exponential, and logarithmic.
-Fall, winter, and summer terms.
+Specific topics covered are simplifications of algebraic expressions, complex numbers, solutions of equations (including systems of linear equations) and inequalities, and functions, including polynomial, root, rational, exponential, and logarithmic.
+(4-0)